Do you want to know how to start a food blog and make money out of it to turn your culinary skills into the profitable business?

 If you are altering your Grandma’s favorite recipe, let people know about the history or special stories around it and the changes you have made.

-A great storytelling can rise your blog on the top within no time even it’s a food blog.
+Great storytelling can rise your blog on the top within no time; even it’s a food blog.

 Action tips: Create solid contents for your blog including recipe articles and media files.
 If you have a recipe blog, always try them before you publish that contents.